 Setlist Playlist

-Hippo’s setlist for this Brooklyn show included songs from his previous albums, new, as-yet unrecorded songs, some of his own freestyles and several freestyles from special guests.
-DJ Poska, keep all the beats on point while friends like Beat Assailant, Siba Giba of Get Open, The Feudal Pharaoh, Ilan Moss, and the stage debut of the incredible young Imran helped make it a show we would not soon forget!
+DJ Poska, keep all the beats on point while friends like Beat Assailant, Siba Giba of Get Open, The Feudal Pharaoh, Ilan Moss, and the stage debut of the incredible young Imran helped make it a show we will not soon forget!

 music